gcgc321/Scripts.sh/README.md

-# Scripts.sh
+# SYNOLOGYScripts.sh
-Scripts for BASH
+Scripts for DSM in Synology
+Either one